RyanKeemink/crazyflie-clients-python/docs/installation/install.md

 ### Working with the GUI .ui files

 you can edit the .ui files for the GUI with QtCreator.
-For Windows and Mac You can the Qt development kit from the [Qt website](https://www.qt.io/download-open-source/).
+For Windows and Mac you can get Qt development kit from the [Qt website](https://www.qt.io/download-open-source/).
 On linux QtCreator is usually available as package, for example on Ubuntu it can be installed with ```sudo apt install qtcreator```.

 ### Debugging the client from an IDE